Skip to Main Content

 Youth Environmental Leadership Program

-Youth Environmental Leadership Program (YELP) is a year-long, pre-college program at the University of North Florida (UNF) focused on developing high school youth into environmental leaders.
-Increasing nature contact and park access in Jacksonville is the priority focus this year.
-Nature contact and access to green space and parks is a growing area of importance in environmental science and studies.
+Youth Environmental Leadership Program (YELP) is a year-long, pre-college program at the University of North Florida (UNF) Institute of Environmental Research and Education focused on developing high school youth into environmental leaders.
+Students learn about environmental science, stewardship, work with a UNF mentor, connect with community partners and complete a project focused on increasing nature contact and access.
+Nature contact and access to green space is a growing area of importance in environmental science and studies.
 Public health, urban planning, conservation, land use, biology, psychology, and public policy contribute to the study and promotion of nature contact.
 Research shows that nature contact, or just spending time outdoors in nature, promotes health and reduces stress.
-We will explore this science providing the YELP leaders with the opportunity to participate in initiatives related to promoting nature contact.
+We will explore this science providing the YELP leaders with the opportunity to participate in initiatives related to promoting nature contact and nature access.

-Headshot of student standing outdoors with nature background.Heba Akhdar
+Headshot of Nitin standing outdoors with trees behind him.Nitin Mali

 Stanton College Preparatory School, International Baccalaureate (I.B.)
 Program

-Headshot of student standing outdoors with nature background.Lindsay Johnson
+Headshot of Kylie standing outdoors with trees behind her.Kylie Meier

 Stanton College Preparatory School, International Baccalaureate (I.B.)
 Program

-Headshot of student standing outdoors with nature background.Sophie Lankarani
+Headshot of Nikhil standing outdoors with trees behind him.Nikhil Reddy

 The Bolles School